drakefys2019/labs/_projects/lab5/lab5.md

 <button onclick="collapseExcerpt1()">View Excerpt</button>

 <div id="excerpt1" style="display:none">
-In the traditional view a person is free.
+"In the traditional view a person is free.
 He is autonomous in the sense that his behavior is uncaused...

 That view, together with its associated practices,